- CrashPlan PRO

 - Change the file selection of your other backup set to exclude the PST file.

-There are a number of tools that can be used to copy your PST file, including:
+A number of tools are available for copying your PST file, including:

 - Personal Folders Backup tool - provided by Microsoft for copying files on a set schedule